blabla1337/skf-flask/skf/markdown/code_examples/java/18-code_example--login_functionality--.md

 		}

 	    /*
-        We validate the password see "Password storage(salting stretching hashing)" in the code examples for more detailed information:
+        We validate the password see "Password storage(salting stretching Hashing)" in the code examples for more detailed information:
         */
         if (hash.Validate(passwordHash, salt, password) == true)